How and when to do a hair mask + a vinegar rinse recipe for a healthy scalp

 Before last summer, I had never even heard of a hair mask.
 But I also hadn't figured out my curly hair routine!
 During my apprenticeship at an herb school, my instructor kept talking about hair masks you could make with Devil's club berries or swordfern root and I was intrigued.
 She talked about scalp health, vinegar rinses, and hair growth and I started playing with making my own.
 By far my favorite was an oil hair mask I made from jojoba oil, infused with horsetail, nettle root and swordfern root.
 I loved it so much that I gave some to all my friends to try.
 Looking back, I would have used argan oil for its rich benefits, but I was making a whole crockpot full and jojoba oil is definitely cheaper.
 It does the trick too - I use that mask whenever my hair is dry or frizzy and it always gives my hair a deep condition and soothes my scalp.

-So how do you know what type of mask your hair needs?
+So how do you know what your hair needs?
 If you hair feels dry and course instead of soft and supple, you need an oil mask.
 If your hair feels soft and well conditioned but doesn't have the volume and movement you want, even after your normal styling routine, do a protein mask.
-Also, if you notice a lot of breakage or shedding, a protein mask can help with that.
+Also, if you are noticing a lot of breakage or shedding, a protein mask can help with that.
 Frizzy or dry hair = oil mask, flat or dull hair = protein mask.
 Once you get in a rhythm, you'll know how often you need to mask.
-For curly hair, you might alternate an oil and protein mask, one or the other every two weeks.
+For curly hair, you might alternate an oil and protein mask, doing one or the other every two weeks.
 For straight hair, you'll probably only want to mask once a month.
 A coconut oil mask will deep condition straight hair while building back proteins at the same time.
 For curls, I prefer to alternate between a homemade argan oil mask and our protein mask which has aloe, meadowfoam seed oil and wheat protein.

 Here's my breakdown of how and when to do an oil or protein hair mask.